Borland04/Music-Shelf-Manager/README.md

 * Support other formats
 * Additional warnings (such as: "No Lyrics", "No cover", ...)
 * Automatically search for missing lyrics?
+* Config file in addition to cmd arguments